jturnercode/git_notes/git_basics.md

-## **git status**
+##  git Status

-The **status** command is one of the most used commands that let you know state of the local git repo.
+The `status` command is one of the most used commands that let you know state of the local git repo.
 It also provides helpful information on possible next steps while working within local repository.

 ```
 git status